yoosofan/src_website/files/files/cv/Ahmad_Yoosofan_cv_English.rst

 Suervisory of Ms students
 **************************
 #.
 "Hand Gesture Recognition using Deep Convolutional and Recurrent Neural Networks" By Fallah Obaid.
 Supervisor: Ahmad Yoosofan.
 Co-Supervisor: Amin Babadi.
 2018.
+#.
+"Text Summarization by Evolutionary Strategy with Python". سحر العنزی.

 ===================================================================================================